seligman/all-the-colors/README.md

 The pixel picker uses an [Octree](https://en.wikipedia.org/wiki/Octree), which can be thought of as a three-dimensional binary tree, to track which pixels to work on.

 To use it, just compile and run, it will produce an output with some defaults.
 You can also pass in a filename that doesn't exist, and it'll create a settings file with some defaults, ready to be edited with new options.

+For those just looking for wallpapers, there are [several renders at different resolutions](https://allthecolors.s3-us-west-2.amazonaws.com/index.html) available.